hashicorp/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name for this canary.
+* `runtime_version` - (Required) Specifies the runtime version to use for the canary.
+Currently, the only valid values are `syn-nodejs-2.0`, `syn-nodejs-2.0-beta`, and `syn-1.0`.
+For more information about runtime versions, see [Canary Runtime Versions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_Library.html).
 * `artifact_s3_location` - (Required) The location on Amazon S3 where Synthetics stores artifacts from the test runs of this canary.
 * `schedule` -  (Required) Information about how often the canary is to run and when these test runs are to stop.
 See [Schedule](#schedule) below.
 * `handler` - (Required) The domain description.